Since R/3 Release 4.5, a feature known as Extended Transport Control has been available.

 Create a Target Group:

 Access the initial screen of the graphical or the hierarchical editor in change mode.
 STMS > Overview > Transport Routes (the default editor will appear, either Hierarchical or Graphical, to change the default editor : STMS > Extras > Settings > Transport Routes.
+You can also switch to one or the other from Goto > Graphical Editor.)

 > Configuration > Display Change > (or change icon or F5)